intellivoid/SpamProtectionAgent/SECURITY.md

-# Reporting Security Vunlerabilities
+# Reporting Security Vulnerabilities

 ## In the userbot itself

-If you found any security vunlerabilities in the userbot, please contact the maintainers using the following contact information available below.
+If you found any security vulnerabilities in the userbot, please contact the maintainers using the following contact information available below.

 | Method | Link |
 | --- | --- |
 | Email | <security@intellivoid.net> |
 | Contacting support directly in Telegram | [@IntellivoidSupport](https://t.me/IntellivoidSupport) |
-| Contacting one of the maintainers directly | [@Netkas](https://t.me/Netkas), [@pokurt](https://t.me/pokurt)
+| Contacting one of the maintainers directly | [@Netkas](https://t.me/Netkas), [@pokurt](https://t.me/pokurt), [@nicuuut](https://t.me/nicuuut)

+Your help in finding security issues will be fully recognized.

 ## In the Telegram API in general